cutlersr/iggypop/README.rst

         # Force changes to be synonymous
           - type: EnforceTranslation

 You can also change settings on the command line.
-To use `use_best_codon` optimization, an *S. cerevisiea* codon table, BsaI sites for assemblies, and 300 bp oligos:
+This will use `use_best_codon` optimization, an *S. cerevisiea* codon table, BsaI sites for assemblies, and 300 bp oligos:

 .. code:: bash

-    ./iggypop.py cds  --i in/cds_test.fasta  --species s_cerevisiae    \
+    ./iggypop.py cds  --i in/cds_test.fasta  --species s_cerevisiea    \
                       --base_3p_end AGAGACG  --base_5p_end CGTCTCA     \
-                      --codon_opt use_best_codon  --oligo_length 300   \
+                      --codon_opt use_best_codon  --oligo_length 300

-The default cds yaml parameters design MoClo compatible ORFs that lack common gg sites (BsaI, BsmBI, BbsI, SapI, BtgZI), match Arabidopsis codon usage, minimize micro-homologies (10 bp repeats) and hairpins, have G/C content ≤ 0.60.
+Command line arguments override the paramaters set in the yaml file.

 Genbank File Mode